Tiangewang0524/Swinburne_project/README.md

 # Swinburne_project

-This project is to understand community attitudes towards violence against women in Australia.
+This project is to understand community attitudes towards violence against women in Australia, provided by IT departments in Swinburne University of Technology.

 Data are from the Twitter and Instagram.